For years, security researchers and consumers have been fixated on concerns around hacking cars. Maybe they should worry about ship hacking instead.

 “2 clarify Re: possibility of cyber intrusion or sabotage, no indications right now…but review will consider all possibilities,” he wrote.

 Early speculation has focused on GPS-based navigation systems, and for good reason.
 There’s plenty of discussion inside and outside the military about the potential for tampering with GPS.
+You can click here if you’d like to learn more about different types of marine GPS.

 In the Navy, concerns run so deep that the Naval Academy recently re-institute old-fashioned navigation training, teaching cadets the centuries-old technique of steering by the stars.